Orhmo/Home_Rental/README.md

 # Home Rentals Agency Website

-An open-source home rentals agency website.
+A home rentals agency website challange.
 The goal of this project is to provide a platform for people to easily search for and book rental properties, translating fully the figma design

+## Challange
+- Responsiveness
+- Clean codes
+- Semantics
+- Code comments
+- Proper documentation
+- Attention to detail
+- Animations

 The UI and the assets used was gotten from this <a href="https://www.figma.com/file/iCtEmCtz2EECa7GFPwcbuB/Home-Rentals-Agency-website-design-(Community)?node-id=0%3A1&t=viL4KzngKY413uz6-0">figma </a> link.